mooreryan/ocaml_python_bindgen/_docs_src/src/getting-started.md

 val __init__ : x:int -> unit -> t
 ```

 The other thing to note is that the last argument to method bindings must be `unit`.
-See [here](todo.md) for more about why that is.
+This is mainly an artifact of the parsing and code generators, and may change in the future.

 ## Binding instance methods